ponponon/image_search_engine/README.md

 ## Preparation before running the program

-### Installing dependencies
+### Introduction to project dependencies

 #### Storing meta-information about images - Mysql

-Images are stored to the system and we want to be able to have some meta-information, such as
+Images are stored into the system and we want to be able to have some meta-information, such as

 - The file name of the image
-- The path where the image is stored (the image is stored in minio, so where it is stored in minio is something we need to remember)
+- The storage path of the image (the image is stored in minio, so where it is stored in minio is something we need to remember)
 - the hashcode of the image, which is used to uniquely mark an image for operations such as de-duplication

 So, we need a database to store this meta information, and we use the most popular one, Mysql